Hyperbaric Oxygen Therapy (HBO)

 - Acute peripheral arterial insufficiency

-What To Know If Your Doctor Recommends HBOT
+What To Know If Your Doctor Recommends HBO

-Medicare has approved coverage for HBOT for several types of chronic wounds and other medical conditions.
+Medicare has approved coverage for HBO for several types of chronic wounds and other medical conditions.
 Many private insurance companies follow Medicare rules.
 We can help you review your plan’s coverage.

 How Many Treatments Will I Need?